fwip/mtg_pronouns/reworded_cards.md

 Blue creatures don't untap during their controllers' untap steps.

-At the beginning of each player's upkeep, they may choose any number of tapped blue creatures they controls and pay {U} for each creature chosen this way.
+At the beginning of each player's upkeep, that player may choose any number of tapped blue creatures they control and pay {U} for each creature chosen this way.
 If the player does, untap those creatures.

 Thieves' Auction 4RRR
 ---------------